About

 Artistic Statement

-I am an Armenian-Canadian artist based in Montreal (Tiohtià:ke, unceded Kanien’kehá:ka territory), and the granddaughter of four Armenian Genocide survivors.
+I am an Armenian-Canadian artist based in Montreal (Tiohtià:ke, unceded Kanien’kehá:ka territory) and the granddaughter of four Armenian Genocide survivors.
 My work explores post-memory—a second-generation connection to trauma carried through inherited stories, silences, and imagination.
-Grounded in oil painting, I use layered glazes to mirror the fragmented nature of memory, where history and interpretation blur.
+Trained in architecture, I bring a sensitivity to structure, composition, and spatial logic into my paintings.
+This foundation allows me to balance construction and precision with the ephemeral, emotional qualities of nostalgia.

 About Marie

 Marie Khediguian is an Armenian-Canadian artist based in Montreal (Tiohtià:ke, unceded Kanien’kehá:ka territory).
-The granddaughter of four Armenian Genocide survivors, she explores memory, inherited trauma, and diasporic identity through layered oil paintings that reinterpret family photographs and evolving oral histories.
-Her work draws on post-memory, folklore, and magical realism to bridge personal and collective narratives.
+The granddaughter of four Armenian Genocide survivors, she explores memory, inherited trauma, and diasporic identity through layered oil paintings that reinterpret family photographs, oral histories, and archival fragments.
+Drawing on post-memory, folklore, and magical realism, her work bridges the intimate and the collective, transforming domestic spaces and everyday gestures into sites of rupture, resilience, and remembrance.

-Marie holds a bachelor’s and master’s degree in architecture from McGill University and is currently pursuing a BFA in painting and drawing at Concordia University.
-She previously taught architecture at the college level and is a mother of two.
-Her paintings have been featured in multiple group exhibitions and published in various media.
-She is also a member of an Armenian artist collective and regularly gives talks on art, survival, and cultural memory.
+Marie holds a bachelor’s and master’s degree in architecture from McGill University and is currently completing a BFA in painting and drawing at Concordia University.
+She has exhibited in group shows, participated in residencies, and her work has been featured in publications.
+A member of an Armenian artist collective, she also leads talks and workshops on art, survival, and cultural memory.
+Her practice extends beyond the personal archive to question how communities preserve, reshape, and carry histories forward.

 Let’s Connect